 Bradley Lake Trail is a 5.2 mile moderately trafficked loop trail located near Jackson, Wyoming that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.

 Directions from Moose: Travel north on the Teton Park Road to the Taggart Lake Trailhead.

 Lovely hike with great views of the two lakes, the Tetons beyond, and back into the valley.
 Note that the southern part of the Bradley Lake lopped is currently closed.
 I hiked this on a sunny day and went counter-clockwise, so hit Bradley Lake first, continued around it, climbed up a ridge (I didn't find it long or especially hard climb) then down to Bradley Lake and back the northern leg to trail juncture and parking lot.
 Although it is a popular trail, the only congestion is really at the lake sides.
 If you have time to wander a bit around the lakes you shoul find a quiet spot for a break.

 For the one day I had at Grand Teton, and hiking on my own with DH as my taxi service, this was seemed like the top choice for a good workout with great views.
 Most other trails are either easy, or the strenuous ones take more hours than I had.

 Wife and I combined the Taggart Lake Trail and Bradley Lake Trail for an enjoyable 5.9-mile loop hike that provided lots of variety.
 We were thrilled to be IN a national park on the centennial of the National Park Service.